At the time a student formally registers for classes at Rensselaer the student agrees to accept:

 - Responsibility for understanding the Institute's official policies concerning schedule changes, withdrawals and leaves from the Institute and how these changes can affect their financial obligation with regard to aid eligibility.

 - Any balance not paid or covered by financial aid by the due date noted on the bill will be subject to a late payment fee of $250.

 - In addition to the $250 fee, students with unpaid balances will have a "hold" placed on their records.
-This means they will be unable to receive grades or transcripts, register for classes, or receive diplomas.
+This means they will be unable to receive grades, register for classes, or receive diplomas.